BenceLovas/beo-surface/README.md

 - employee input row behaves differently on toggle (Collapse show) - button scales up, input stays (this is good btw)
 - add error state if no skill selected for user

 - show skill rank next to emp's skill list names like: 1 | skill bla
+- emphasize rank 1, rank 2 and from there same boldness

 - make skill selector rounded
 - animate html width change - when scrollbar appears the screen flickers